 President Barack Obama is set to deliver his 2014 State of the Union address on Tuesday night.
 Early leaks suggest a speech that will focus on steps to fight economic inequality, particularly by increasing the minimum wage and expanding universal pre-K. But let's forget all that silly policy gibberish for the moment and instead focus on what the State of the Union really means: It means a Republican politician has an unparalleled opportunity to really embarrass herself.

 The State of the Union response is typically a plum given to one of the opposition party's up-and-comers, and on Tuesday the honor will go to Rep. Cathy McMorris Rodgers (R-Wash.), the highest-ranking woman in the GOP House leadership.
 But she may want to think twice before celebrating: In recent years, Republicans have found it an unenviable gig, more likely to stall or sink a rising politician than aid their ascent.

-The president's speech opens with a long, applauded walk to the podium, along which he can't help but be bear hugged by every random House member.
-He takes the stage with before a rapturous crowd in a grandeur-filled House chamber, and he will get approximately a gazillion standing ovations.
+The president's speech opens with a long, applauded walk to the podium, along which he can't help but be bear-hugged by every random House member.
+He takes the stage before a rapturous crowd in a grandeur House chamber, and he gets approximately a gazillion standing ovations.

 If you're the responder, that's a tough act to follow.
 The networks will cut to you standing in a room, usually by yourself, awkwardly staring into a camera.
 Your speech writers probably had a general sense of what the president was going to say, but without specifics in advance, you'll be left unprepared to rebut his arguments and be forced to speak in broad generalities.
 It's a setup that makes these speeches droll, bland, and inoffensive affairs.